Personal Diligence Meaning: Why It Matters at Work

 When a potential client sends you an RFP, RFI, or DDQ, they are performing due diligence on your company.
 Your response is your chance to prove you’re a reliable and capable partner.
 A sloppy, rushed proposal filled with generic text signals a lack of care.
 If your proposal looks like a wall of plain text, your RFP response win rate will suffer.
 True diligence in this process starts long before you write a single word.
 It involves having a formal bid/no-bid process to focus your energy on the right opportunities and building a reusable content library to ensure every answer is accurate, consistent, and high-quality.

-Diligence vs. Other Common Work Traits
+Diligence vs. Hard Work vs. Perfectionism

 In the world of sales, certain buzzwords get thrown around a lot: hard work, perfectionism, hustle.
 But diligence is different.
 It’s a quieter, more powerful trait that underpins sustainable success.
 Understanding how diligence stands apart from other common work habits can help you and your team focus on what truly drives results, especially when tackling complex documents like RFPs.
 Let's break down the key differences.